Perioperative nursing: Instrument nurse

-An instrument (scrub) nurse is a perioperative nurse who works directly with the surgeon within the sterile field.
+An instrument or scrub nurse is a perioperative nurse who works directly with the surgeon within the sterile field.
 The main responsibilities of the scrub nurse is to manage the sterile instruments and equipment, perform counts to ensure that items are not inadvertently left inside the surgical wound, anticipate the surgeon's needs and pass required instruments and equipment to the surgeon.
 Other duties can also include surgical site preparation, sterile draping.
 Some scrub nurses also suction, irrigate and retract for minor procedures.
 The title "scrub nurse" comes from the requirement to scrub their hands and arms with special disinfecting solutions.

 RN First Assistant

 An RNFA is the surgeon's assistant and is extremely qualified in providing extended perioperative nursing care.
 The role also includes preoperative, intraoperative, and postoperative care of the patient.

 Perianaesthesia nursing

 The perianaesthesia nurse (recovery nurse) provides intensive nursing care to patients after they wake from anaesthesia.
 This nurse cares for and monitors patients to make sure they are not nauseated or disoriented.